 - 1 tsp garlic paste

 - First, cook your rice.
 Use short grain white rice, preferably Japanese sushi rice or something similar.
 You need the rice to be sticky so that it holds it shape.
-I recommend using a rice cooker or see my post how to cook Japanese rice on the stove here.
+I recommend using a rice cooker or see my post how to make Japanese rice on stove.

 - Shape 6 rice balls.
 I recommend using an onigiri mold so that you can pack it tightly.
 (Check out this post for 3 ways to shape onigiri)